 Are Potato Bugs Poisonous?

 Potato bugs are not poisonous.
 However, these pests have toxin-rich saliva that can damage plants.
-For humans, without any toxin glands, potato bugs can not be considered harmful.
-Sometimes though a bite from a potato bug (Jerusalem Cricket) can be painful.
+Potato bugs can not be considered harmful to humans without any toxin glands.
+Sometimes though, a bite from a potato bug (Jerusalem Cricket) can be painful.

 Check out our easy-to-make, homemade, natural pesticide here!